varigence/docs/bimlflex/readme.md

 Structural changes and updates/investigations:

 1. toc.yml stitching for metadata generated content and conceptual contents in DocFX
-    1. add placeholder folders and index.md files for all metadata contents
+    1. [x] add placeholder folders and index.md files for all metadata (code) contents.
+Needs input from Scott on approach for biml generation. placeholders added for known contents (biml/api-reference and biml/language-reference)
 1. figure out how to build DocFX documentation from metadata in BimlFlex, from biml and xml contents.
+(Scott already has this working somewhere)
-    1. build api and language reference documentation for Biml
+    1. [] build api and language reference documentation for Biml
-    1. build reference metadata and extension points documentation from BimlFlex, emulating existing build process
+    1. [] build reference metadata and extension points documentation from BimlFlex, emulating existing documentation build process
-1. support mermaid, plantuml or similar for diagrams. needs js/css/template updates in the DocFX template
+1. [] support mermaid, plantuml or similar for diagrams. needs js/css/template updates in the DocFX template. trials points to more work required.
-1. Update site template to match and be injectable into current web site
+1. [] Update site template to match and be injectable into current web site
-1. ci/cd process for building and publishing the contents on to the docs from a publishing branch
+1. [x] ci/cd process for building and publishing the contents on to the docs from a publishing branch. impl in BimlFlex Visualstudio to preview Azure site. uses plugin for DoxFX build step.
-1. Organise all contents in to folders for structure.
+1. [x] Organize all contents in to folders for structure.
-    1. Add toc.yml files for all folders
+    1. [x] Add toc.yml files for all folders
-    1. add placeholders for missing contents
+    1. [x] add placeholders for missing contents
-1. lint and spell check all contents. decide on us/uk/au English and update consistently
+    1. [x] all files lower case and using - as separator
-1. update all video links to use markdown and add the rel/autoplay flags
+1. [] lint and spell check all contents. decide on us/uk/au English and update consistently
-1. image sizing in markdown, update css to provide src options for sizing files in markdown syntax or similar, refer: https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown do more testing in DocFX/markdig to see what works best
+1. [x] update all video links to use markdown and add the rel/autoplay flags
-1. [] implement yaml frontmatter for posts folder for the blog
+1. [x] image sizing in markdown, update css to provide src options for sizing files in markdown syntax or similar, refer: https://stackoverflow.com/questions/14675913/changing-image-size-in-markdown do more testing in DocFX/markdig to see what works best. -percentages are added to css as well as sample fixed height for logo svgs.
-1. [x] options for centred youtube videos in paragraph
+1. [x] implement yaml frontmatter for posts folder for the blog. sample contents added. needs blog engine for replacement of current blog.
+[Yekyll](https://jekyllrb.com) approach has been used for current contents
-1. formatting options for multicolumns
+1. [] options for centered youtube videos in paragraph (use -center at end of alt text only works for images atm)
-1. add figure contents for all figures https://github.com/lunet-io/markdig/blob/master/src/Markdig.Tests/Specs/FigureFooterAndCiteSpecs.md
+1. [] formatting options for multicolumns.
+No support in markdown nor markdig found yet
-1.
+1. [] add figure contents for all figures https://github.com/lunet-io/markdig/blob/master/src/Markdig.Tests/Specs/FigureFooterAndCiteSpecs.md - Also review and fix why DocFX doesn't render as expected

 Main structure of contents, to be maintained in toc as well as folders to make structuring easy without reverting to numbered filenames: